chriscoates/CV/readme.md

 #### Clear Communicator

 - Articulate ideas and complex concepts to members of the team including our distributed team working in Minsk and Hyderabad.
 Feedback from team and pair partners have noted my ability to present, explain and discuss ideas and strategies clearly.
 - Commitment to working in an Agile environment.
-Have scrum mastered two projects where I have lead stand-ups, sprint planning and run retros.
+Have scrum mastered projects where I have led stand-ups, sprint planning and retros.

 #### Determined and Tenacious